-Rupin Pass is a high altitude pass in the state of Himachal Pradesh, India.
+Rupin Pass Trek – Rupin Pass Trek (4,650 m) is one of the magical treks in Kinnaur district of Himachal Pradesh.
+Trekatribe offers trekking to this fascinating trek in the month of May-October.
+It is one of the high altitude pass trek in Himachal Pradesh.
 This pass connects Sangla to Rohru and further to Uttarakhand state.
 The trek from Sangla commences from a village near the Baspa river and leads towards Sangla Kanda.
 Few people live in Sangla Kanda with their cattle and they usually go throughout the valley for grazing purposes.
 There is a lake in Sangla Kanda and the view of high lofty peaks of Kinner Kailash range from Sangla Kanda is truly mesmerizing.

 Day 1 (14 June)- Arrival in Shimla and drive towards Sangla in the night.